-Our efforts to report the political truth, and stop Obama and Progressives (Communists), have little affect if you don’t tell others about this web site
+Our efforts to report the truth about Obama and Progressives (Socialists), have little effect if you don’t tell others about this web site

 If you Voted for Barack Obama and the Democratic Party, Here’s What You Gave Us

 Understanding the US Budget Crisis and Sequestration

 Diane Richardson, a former Democrat, with research by Laura Cambria, a chronic Conservative

 A guide to America’s Federal Debt Made Easy

 As of November 4, 2011